Who is UAEM?

 The network consists of hundreds of university and college students who work towards making medicines more affordable and adequate for all.

 In 2001, a group of Yale University law students, together with Médecins Sans Frontières, helped convince Yale and the pharmaceutical company Bristol-Myers Squibb to permit generic production of a critical Yale-discovered HIV/AIDS drug in sub-Saharan Africa, triggering dramatic 30-fold price reductions.
 This was the first such concession on an HIV/AIDS drug; price cuts on other medications soon followed.
 This enabled a major scale-up of HIV treatment throughout the continent.
 The campaign showed those students that, as major contributors to drug development, universities are well positioned to influence the way medical technologies are developed and distributed, and thus can do much to help alleviate the access-to-medicines crisis.
 What started as a small group of students at Yale University has now turned into a movement of more than 100 groups at universities in 20 countries around the globe.

-Universities and publicly funded research institutions will be part of the solution to the access to medicines crisis by promoting medical innovation in the public interest and ensuring that all people regardless of income have access to essential medicines and other health-related technologies.
+Universities and publicly funded research institutions will be part of the solution to the access to medicines crisis by promoting medical innovation in the public interest and ensuring that all people regardless of income have access to medicines and other health-related technologies.

 As a non-profit organization rooted in a global movement of university students, UAEM aims to

-(1) promote access to medicines and medical innovations in low- and middle-income countries by changing norms and practices around academic patenting and licensing, supported by our own independent research,
+(1) promote access to medicines and medical innovations where barriers exist primarily by changing norms and practices around academic patenting and licensing, supported by our own independent research,

 (2) ensure that university medical research meets the needs of people worldwide and actively supports the creation of new needs-based approaches to R&D and

-(3) empower students to respond to the access and innovation crisis by advocating for the most promising global biomedical R&D system that works for all.
+(3) empower students to respond to the biomedical access and innovation crisis by advocating for the most promising global biomedical R&D system that works for all.

-As committed students from all over the world who passionately believe in social justice and health equity, we find it unacceptable that millions of people do not have access to essential medicines.
-We are particularly concerned about people in developing countries who are disproportionately affected by the access to medicines crisis.
+As committed students from all over the world who passionately believe in social justice and health equity, we find it unacceptable that millions of people do not have access to medicines.
+We are particularly concerned about people who are disproportionately affected by the access to medicines crisis.